openhab/openhab-python/README.md

 ### Threading

-Thread or timer objects should be registered in the lifecycleTracker to be cleaned during script unload.
+Thread or timer objects must be registered in the lifecycleTracker to be cleaned during script unload.
 Otherwise they will exists forever.

 ```python
 import scope